JakubCiesko/ecap/README.md

 # Ecap - Personal Budget Tracker

 Ecap is a web application built using Django that serves as a personal budget tracker.
-It allows users to manage their incomes, expenses, savings goals, and generate financial reports.
+It allows users to manage their incomes, expenses, savings goals, generate financial reports and share their progress with their friends.

 ## Features